Concordium/concordium.github.io/source/smart-contracts/guides/interact-instance.rst

    how to create an instance see :ref:`initialize-contract`.

-Since interactions with a smart contract are transactions, you should also make sure to have ``concordium-client`` setup with an account with enough GTU to pay for the transactions.
+Since interactions with a smart contract are transactions, you should also make sure to have ``concordium-client`` set up with an account with enough GTU to pay for the transactions.

 .. note::